Comparison theorems for the extreme eigenvalues of a random symmetric matrix: Comparison for the maximum eigenvalue: Proof

-We plan to apply the main comparison theorem (\cref{thm:maxeig-main}) to the truncated sum $\mtx{Y}_R$.
-To do so, we must determine the statistics of the matching Gaussian distribution $\mtx{Z}_R$.
-First, observe that truncation decreases the expectation in the psd partial order:
+On the event $\set{B}$, the original sum agrees with the truncated sum: $ \indicator_{\set{B}}\mtx{Y} = \indicator_{\set{B}}\mtx{Y}_R $.
+We plan to apply the main comparison theorem (Theorem~\ref{thm:maxeig-main}) to the truncated sum $\mtx{Y}_R$.
+To do so, we need to understand the statistics of the matching Gaussian distribution $\mtx{Z}_R$.
+Note that truncation changes both the expectation and variance of the sum, so we must take care.